 Sociology: political sociology; economic sociology; social movements; globalization; transnational networks; sociology of human rights; law & transnational conflict; urban sociology; critical sociology of development; comparative & historical sociology; (Area Specialist in Burma/Myanmar).

 John G. Dale is Associate Professor of Sociology in the Department of Sociology and Anthropology at George Mason University.
 He is also Affiliate Faculty of the School for Conflict Analysis and Resolution, and Research Affiliate of the Center for Social Science Research and the Institute for Immigration Research.
 He received his M.A. in Sociology from the New School for Social Research and his Ph.D. in Sociology from the University of California, Davis, in 2003.
 He was a National Endowment for the Humanities Visiting Scholar at Columbia University in 2005.
 He is the author of Free Burma: Transnational Legal Action and Corporate Accountability (University of Minnesota Press, 2011) and co-author (with Anthony Orum) of Political Sociology: Power and Participation in Modern World (Oxford University Press, 2009; Translated in Turkish in 2016, and Chinese in 2017).
-Professor Dale's areas of research and teaching include political and economic sociology, social movements, urban and community development, globalization, and transnational social formations.
+Professor Dale's areas of research and teaching include political sociology, social movements, economic sociology, urban and community development, globalization, and transnational social formations.
 His research explores social and political relations shaping the production of knowledge, as well as empirical practices, cultural understandings, and institutional development of human rights and social justice.
 His approach to understanding globalization and human rights draws substantially from perspectives in political, economic, cultural, and cognitive sociology, political, legal and development anthropology, as well as from methodological approaches to transnationalism deriving from critical and institutional ethnography, and comparative and historical sociology.

 Professor Dale is internationally recognized as an expert on the pro-democracy movement and contentious politics of development and human rights in Burma (Myanmar), and the Open Society Foundation selected him to serve as International Liaison of Sociology to help establish an undergraduate department of sociology at University of Yangon.
 He has been conducting fieldwork, research, and writing about conflict and civil society in Burma (Myanmar) since 1997.
 His current research in Burma focuses on the local impact of social enterprises and newly emerging frameworks of development in Burma (Myanmar) under democratic transition.
 He recently published “Smart Transitions?
 Foreign Investment, Disruptive Technology, and Democratic Reform in Myanmar” in Social Research: An International Quarterly, “Special Issue: From Burma to Myanmar: Critical Transitions” Volume 82, No. 2, (Summer 2015): 291-326, ‘Smart Humanitarianism: Re-imagining Human Rights in the Age of Enterprise.”
 Critical Sociology 42 (6), in a special issue on human rights that he guest edited, and “The Risky Business of Transformation: Social Enterprise in Myanmar's Emerging Democracy,” in Melissa Crouch (ed.)
 The Business of Transition: Law Reform, Development and Economics in Myanmar (Cambridge University Press, 2017), pp.81-121.